-- Place the blast machine and the filter unit onto the surface to be treated. - Check the height adjustment (approx. 1/4 inch / 8 mm max.) of the blasting machine and the distance between magnet and surface. - For the height adjustment, a 8 mm sheet steel strip is shifted below the magnetic sealing (A).
-In order to adjust it, set the Set screws (B) and add or remove washers at the front (C) (see also Chapter 7).
+- Place the blast machine and the filter unit onto the surface to be treated. - Check the height adjustment (approx. 1/4 inch / 8 mm max.) of the blasting machine and the distance between magnet and surface. - For the height adjustment, a 8 mm sheet steel strip is shifted below the magnetic sealing (B).
+In order to adjust it, set the Set screws (1) and (2) (see also Chapter 7). - Check the main power cable and the dust hose for damage.
+Replace or repair all damaged parts before starting the machine.

-- Check the main power cable and the dust hose for damage.
-Replace or repair all damaged parts before starting the machine. - Connect the machine to the filter unit with the dust hose.
+- Connect the machine to the filter unit with the dust hose.
 Use hose clamps at the connections. - Check setting of the outlet damper on the filter.
 Some types of machines require lower airflows. - Connect the power supply cable of the blast machine with the site supply or filter unit.
 Make sure that the correct electric supply is available (400V, 50Hz, 16A CEE type-plug). - Fill the separator equally with the selected abrasive (see Chapter 3) up to the bottom of the separator tray.
 The magnetic feed valve has to be closed while doing this. - Check that the filter dust bin is empty.
 Comply with local waste treatment regulations considering the removed materials.